Markovate-logo

 2. How do you prioritize features for MVP?

 Prioritizing your features for an MVP involves identifying the target audience and the needs, designing all functionalities, and also prioritizing the unique ones.
-Multiple approaches can be used, such as moSCow matrix, bubble sort technique, effort and impact technique, etc.
+Additionally, multiple approaches include the MoSCoW matrix, bubble sort technique, effort and impact technique, etc.

 3. How is MVP calculated in agile?

-MVPs are extremely agile and are calculated based on initial customer research, testing phase, as well as cost efficiency.
+Startups and businesses calculate MVPs based on initial customer research, the testing phase, and cost efficiency.
+Thus, making them extremely agile.

 Contact Banner